This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 When sourcing pallets for this project, ensure they’re the same or that the planks on the facing side are the same dimensions.
 Also look for a stamp on the side of the pallets and search for the initials DB HT.
 If you find DB MB, then keep clear because it’s been treated with the insecticide Methyl Bromide.
 You don’t want this chemical killing off beneficial insects in your garden and you especially don’t want it for projects inside the home.

 Step 2: Create the Base

 The planter’s base is one entire front side of a pallet, so you’ll need to take all the wood on the back side off.
 I use a splitting wedge and hammer/mallet to do this.
 If you place the wedge in the seam between one piece of wood and the next, then hammer in, the wedge should cut through the nails that hold the pieces together.
 Sometimes, pieces will just pull off though, so if you have any long nails sticking out, flatten them with your hammer.

 Step 3: Fill in the gaps on your base with planks

 Remove the facing planks off of your second pallet and use them to fill in the gaps on your base.
 Use the method described in step two to do this, and make sure there’s still a little space between the planks for water drainage.

 Step 4: Structure for the sides

 As you see in the above image, some of the wood you pull off in step two will be solid square blocks.
 You can use these whole but if you want to increase your growing space and create a nicer looking planter, saw two of them in half diagonally.
 Next, flip your pallet bottom over and drill these into the four corners with your 8cm/3″ screws or nails.
 They should be screwed in on the ugly side of the base rather than the one you’ve just fixed the planks onto.

-Step 5: Create the sides of your Planter
+Step 5: Create the sides of the Planter